 The indigenous market of Puerto Ayacucho

-The indigenous market of Puerto Ayacucho, which takes place on Saturdays on Amazonas Street, and in the nearby fish market, is filled with people, indigenous and mestizos, and many products that sometimes come from far away.
+The indigenous market of Puerto Ayacucho, which takes place on Saturdays on Amazonas Street, and in the nearby fish market, is filled with indigenous people and mestizos, and many products that sometimes come from far away.

 The Amazon restaurants of Puerto Ayacucho

-The other is the El Rincón del Paraíso restaurant, established in 2015 by chef Nelson Méndez, in partnership with his sister Lídice and Pablo González.
+The other is the El Rincón del Paraíso restaurant, established in 2015 by chef Nelson Méndez in partnership with his sister Lídice and Pablo González.

 Amazon products